I Can Quit Whenever I Want (2019 film)

 I Can Quit Whenever I Want (Lo dejo cuando quiera) is a 2019 Spanish crime comedy film directed by Carlos Therón starring David Verdaguer, Ernesto Sevilla and Carlos Santos.
 It is a remake of the 2014 Italian film of the same name.

 Plot

-Pedro, Arturo and Eligio are three university lecturers who are fired up from their jobs.
+Pedro, Arturo and Eligio are three university lecturers who are fired from their jobs.
 Teaming up with Anabel (a lawyer turned gas station employee) and Jota (a wayward student), they find a new niche as producers and sellers of a drug originally developed by Pedro as a vitamin complex as part of a research project.

 Cast

 Production

 A remake of the 2014 Italian film I Can Quit Whenever I Want (original title: Smetto quando voglio), the adapted screenplay was penned by Cristóbal Garrido and Adolfo Valor.
 Carlos Therón was the director.
 Other crew members include Claudia Montero (music), Ángel Iguácel (cinematography) and Alberto de Toro (editing).
 The film is a Telecinco Cinema and MOD Producciones production and it had the participation of Mediaset España and Movistar+.
 The film was shot in the Summer of 2018 in Madrid.